cs399f24/Checkers/README.md

 # Checkers Game

-An online Checkers game that utilizes AWS resources for hosting and storage.
+An online Checkers game that utilizes AWS resources for CICD, hosting, and storage.

 ## Contributors